Vivism/Creative-Adversarial-Networks/README.md

 Everything you need should be included in the script.
-The gist is that it converts the wikiart images into tf records trains the last layer of the model on these images, then fine-tunes the entire model for 100 epochs, at the end of which you should get roughlyy 60% validation accuracy.
+The gist is that it converts the wikiart images into tf records trains the last layer of the model on these images, then fine-tunes the entire model for 100 epochs, at the end of which you should get roughly 60% validation accuracy.
 Since we're looking to generate artwork, this gives us a level of accuracy that is sufficient to try and generate new artwork.

 ```bash